Rich People Problems: Plot

 Nick takes a trip to visit an elderly Thai prince, based on a note left to him by his grandmother, thinking that this is the key to the funding to buy Tyersall Park.
-However he learns that the Prince was his grandmother's first love, and Aunt Catherine's biological father.
+However, he learns that the Prince was his grandmother's first love and Aunt Catherine's biological father.
 Nick also learns that during World War II, Su Yi aided in the resistance effort against the Japanese occupation of Singapore by providing Tyersall Park as a safe haven for many Chinese and British agents working against the Japanese.
 Nick then tries to block the sale of Tyersall Park by claiming that it is a historic site.
 Rachel and Nick bring together Nick's friends Colin and Araminta Khoo, Rachel's friend Goh Peik Lin, and Alistair to buy Tyersall Park and turn it into the Tyersall Museum and Hotel.
 Kitty completes the deal by becoming a secret investor in their group in order to spite Jack, who had decided to buy Tyersall Park for Colette, instead of Kitty.

-One year later, Peik Lin is marrying Alistair, with Nick and Rachel serving as best man and matron of honor.
+One year later, Peik Lin is marrying Alistair, with Nick and Rachel serving as best man and maid of honor.
 After several years of trying to conceive, Araminta and Colin now have a two-month-old son named Auberon.
 Eddie finally changes his ways after Fiona gives him an ultimatum: he goes to therapy, or she files for divorce.
 He decides to go to therapy and now is dealing with his feelings in a more positive manner.
 Astrid continues to live on the island with Charlie and has started designing her own clothes.
 She does not wish to get married yet, instead preferring to live "a life of sin" with Charlie, enjoying the fact that this very much annoys her parents.
 Rachel reveals to Nick that she is six weeks pregnant.
 They both jokingly agree to not tell Nick's mother about the news, agreeing to wait at least until their child is 21.